Chthonic (band): Stage performance

 Chthonic is also known for their unique stage costumes, which originally included corpse paint similar to that used by many Scandinavian black metal bands, from which Chthonic drew their early inspiration.
 Starting in 1998 Chthonic incorporated some Taiwanese elements and characteristics into their stage attire, such as the "8 Generals of Hell" glyphs on Freddy Lim's forehead.
 Keyboardist CJ Kao uses a cloth inscribed with Chinese characters wrapped around his head, which in mythology is a spell to raise Chinese Vampires from the dead.

 With the release of the album Takasago Army in 2011, Chthonic changed to costumes inspired by Asian military or martial arts attire.
 They stopped using corpse paint because the band members found it tedious to put on before concerts.
 Fans often toss hell money during Chthonic's stage performances to pay tribute to the lost souls described in the songs and to create a dark atmosphere.
-People of Chinese culture who are unfamiliar with Chthonic may find this offensive or disrespectful because the practice is considered to be taboo.
+People of Chinese ethnicity who are unfamiliar with Chthonic may find this offensive or disrespectful because the practice is considered to be taboo.
 The band is also known for burning the flag of the Kuomintang Party, of whom the band are well-known critics, first doing so in the video for the song "Forty-Nine Theurgy Chains" in 2009.
 This aroused some controversy.